talhahossa1n/blog-site/README.md

 ## Features

 - **Home Page:** Displays an introduction and a list of blog posts.
-Each post shows a preview of its content with a "Read More" link if the content is lengthy.
+Each post now always has a link to its dedicated page.
+For posts with content longer than 100 characters, a preview is shown with a "Read More" link; for shorter posts the full text is shown with an "Open" link.
+- **Individual Post Page:**
+  - Opens the full post content regardless of its length.
+  - Includes a delete button that allows the post to be removed from the database.
 - **Compose Page:** Users can create a new blog post by providing a title and content.
-- **Individual Post Page:** Shows full content of a selected blog post.
 - **About & Contact Pages:** Static pages providing information about the blog and ways to get in touch.
 - **Responsive Design:** Built using Bootstrap for responsive layouts and modern UI components.

 ## Technologies Used